 It started as a hopeful day.
 At least for me.
 Poor Xavier.
 He was tired, and I was dragging him to another all-day sightseeing activity on his Sunday that he likely already knew would not go as planned.

-In typical Italian fashion, our train to Genova was 30 minutes late.
+In typical Italian fashion, our train to Genoa was 30 minutes late.
 Not ideal, considering we already had such limited time.
-To make things more chaotic, a close friend of mine from high school was also living in Italy at the time and staying with family in Genova.
+To make things more chaotic, a close friend of mine from high school was also living in Italy at the time and staying with family in Genoa.
 She was planning to meet us in the town square.
-She was also an hour late.
+She was also running late.
 Not because of transportation delays.
 She was just always late.

 We sat down at a small pizza restaurant and ordered a beer and a Stracci Bianca to share, a white pizza with olive oil, salt, and the freshest stracciatella I had ever had.
 I still remembered the soft, stringy texture and the saltiness of the cheese.

-Eventually, my very late friend arrived, and we made our way to the port to board our ferry to Portofino.
+Eventually, my friend arrived about an hour late, and after sharing our pizza with her, we made our way to the port to board our ferry to Portofino.
 We grabbed Aperol spritzes to go and brought them on board.
 The ferry ride would pass the seaside towns of Camogli and San Fruttuoso, neither of which we could stop at with our ticket.

 The ride itself was beautiful.
 From the water, we could see colorful buildings stacked along the cliffs, set against the bright cerulean blue sea.
 San Fruttuoso looked like a postcard, with small fishing boats bobbing in the water, families under umbrellas, and the shoreline meeting clear turquoise waves.